solariscodes/Charlie-The-Bot/README.md

 # Charlie-The-Bot
-A simple Discord bot written in Python\n
+A simple Discord bot written in Python
-2021